narayan4608/Crop-and-Fertiliser-Recommendation-System-using-Machine-Learning/README.md

-# Crop-and-Fertiliser-Recommendation-System-using-Machine-Learning (week - 1)
+# Crop-Recommendation-System-using-Machine-Learning

-# 🌾 Crop and Fertilizer Recommendation System using Machine Learning
+# 🌾 Crop Recommendation System using Machine Learning

 This project provides an intelligent solution for recommending the most suitable crop and fertilizer based on soil and environmental parameters using Machine Learning.
 The goal is to help farmers and agricultural planners make data-driven decisions to improve yield and soil health.